autoapply/autoupdate/README.md

     --actions push \
     --name autoupdate \
     --registry myacr \
-    --scope "myimg:latest" \
+    --scope "myapp:latest" \
     --headers "Authorization=Basic 000000" \
     --uri "http://IP/restart?deployment=mydeployment"
 ```

 Make sure to set the correct authorization header.
 You can get the value from Kubernetes using `kubectl get secret autoupdate-secret -o 'jsonpath={.data.USERS}'`.
-Also remember to set `IP` to the external IP address of the autoupdate service and use the correct values instead of `myacr`, `myimg` and `mydeployment`.
+Also remember to set `IP` to the external IP address of the autoupdate service and use the correct values instead of `myacr`, `myapp` and `mydeployment`.

 Now, whenever the `latest` tag is pushed to the registry, autoupdate will restart the deployment, so that Kubernetes will run the new image.